emmercm/www/src/blog/_reliably-detecting-executables.md

 fi
 ```

-The problem with this is it won't work for functions or aliases, which may shadow executables:
+The problem with this is it won't work for aliases, which may shadow executables:

 ```shell
 $ if [[ -x "$(command -v grep)" ]]; then echo "grep exists"; fi